ece362-purdue/f2022-public-labs/lab-12/lab12.md

 >**NOTE:** There is a hidden register in the MCP23008 that keeps track of the register address.
 Every I2C byte written to a register or read from a register causes this hidden register to be incremented.
 In this way, one could write to all eleven registers by selecting register address 0 followed by 11 data values.
 The selected register would be advanced for each successive data value.

-### 3.3: 24AA32AF (EEPROM) I2C Protocol
-The 24AA32AF I2C EEPROM is operationally similar to the MCP23008 except that it has 4096 register addresses rather than eleven.
-An internal register keeps track of the selected address.
-It is incremented with each data read and write.
-Because there are so many storage locations, two bytes of data are needed to specify the storage location to start reading from or writing to.
-Read streams are distinct from write streams and they may be merged together by omitting the Stop bit and issuing another Start.

-Two write into the storage cells at a particular (12-bit) location, the stream of bytes written to the I2C channel looks like:

-        Start
-        {7-bit device ID} Wr Ack        1st byte {Storage loc (4 MSB)} Ack       2nd byte {Storage loc (8 LSB)} Ack       3nd byte
-        {Data to store} Ack             4rd byte
-        ...
-        Stop

-Bytes can be written into sequential storage locations by sending multiple {Data to store} bytes.
-Reading from the EEPROM involves issuing a write stream to specify the storage location with zero bytes of data, followed by a read stream:

-        Start
-        {7-bit device ID} Wr Ack        1st byte {Storage loc (4 MSB)} Ack       2nd byte {Storage loc (8 LSB)} Ack       3nd byte
-        Stop (optional)
-        Start
-        {7-bit device ID} Rd Ack        1st byte
-        {Data to store} Ack             2rd byte
-        ...
-        Stop

-And many sequential storage locations can be read by continuing to read.
-Since the 24AA32AF EEPROM is built using Flash memory, it takes some time to conduct an erase-rewrite cycle.
-Specifically, it is much slower than the I2C protocol can write to the device.
-In order to avoid writing faster than the device can tolerate, the writer should never write more than one 32-byte-aligned group of storage locations (e.g. 0x000 - 0x020) at a time.
-Thereafter, the device must be polled to determine when the write operation has completed.
-To do so, a new zero-byte write operation can be initiated.
-The device will not respond with an Ack (it is viewed as a Nack) until the prior write has completed.

 ### 3.4: I2C Registers and Useful Bits
 - `CR1:` First generic control register.
 There's a ton of stuff in here, and we're only going to use a small amount:
 -     `PE:` Peripheral enable.
 Enables and disables the peripheral.